Guitar Review: Faith Mars Legacy Drop Shoulder DreadnoughtPosted: September 12, 2018

 The Mars Legacy is very playable.
 The set-up is “ALAPWB” (as low as possible without buzz).
 The satin neck aids movement up and down the neck.
 The nut width is 45mm, or 1.75 inches — a touch wider than you’d find on the majority of dreadnoughts, but does not detract from any playability.

 What about tone?
 This is a tone machine!
 There is a clarity of notes when played, about which another guitarist (far better than I) commented, thus giving witness to my testimony.
 There is a good amount of base, but I don’t think it is overwhelming.
 Since it has a mahogany body, the mid-range is rich.
 For example, when I played an arpeggio of 1, 5, 1 of a D chord the result was rich and robust.
 The same response occurred with a 5, 4, 1 arpeggiated descent and ascent in the key of G. Robust also is the sustain — the guitar rings out long and clear with a satisfying volume as a dreadnought should possess.
+As I have played the guitar, there is a wonderful “blending” of the notes in any chord as they are strummed.
 I might add (and this is strictly subjective), the tone that comes of the top has an sonic “texture” that fills a room.

 This is one tremendous guitar!
 It goes for about $1250 in the United States.
-I would put this guitar up against just about any North American dreadnought going for $400 to $600 hundred dollars more.
+I would put this guitar up against just about any North American dreadnought going for $400 to $600 hundred dollars more (as a later addendum: I have tested Taylor’s new Grand Pacific dread (a 317), and prefer this Faith model).
 I am thoroughly impressed with the Faith brand.
 Again, this is the third Faith guitar I have purchased, and I am a true devotee.
 I urge you to give one a workout, and I think you will be very pleased with this make of guitar so little known in North America.
 Also, check out the Faith lineup at www.faithguitars.com.

 Keep on playing!